remotion-dev/remotion/packages/docs/docs/4-0-migration.md

 In V3, `onSlowestFrames` has been a callback function that you could pass to `renderMedia()`.
 In V4, this data has been moved to the [return value](/docs/renderer/render-media#return-value).

-## Config.setImageFormat() replaced
+## Config.setImageFormat() distinction

-`Config.setImageFormat` got replaced by `config.setVideoImageFormat`and `config.SetStillImageFormat`.
-This distinction is done since in most cases it makes sense to have the `VideoImageFormat` set to JPEG and the `StillImageFormat` to PNG.
+`Config.setImageFormat` got replaced by `config.setVideoImageFormat`and `config.setStillImageFormat`.
+This distinction is made since it often makes sense to have the `VideoImageFormat` set to JPEG and the `StillImageFormat` to PNG.

 ## ImageFormat removed